- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 Only Cook with Purpose-Built Windscreens

-A lot of the campervan stoves out there, and several on this list, either come with or have built-in windscreens.
+The best camping stoves out there, and several on this list, either come with or have built-in windscreens.
 They are made from fire-retardent material designed for cooking.

 If your stove didn’t come with screens, avoid jerry-rigging your own with whatever material you have lying around–plastic, cardboard etc. I’ve seen people do this, and it makes me extremely nervous.

 Resist the temptation to stow away a stove that hasn’t completely cooled down.
 Not only is it a potential fire hazard, but you could end up damaging anything the stove or its carrying case comes in contact with while they’re still hot.

 A carbon monoxide detector is paramount when living and cooking in a confined space.
 Get yourself a battery-powered carbon monoxide detector and some spare batteries.
 You owe it to yourself and your loved ones.

 Cookware and Accessories That Make Cooking on the Road Easier

 Ok, you’ve got a propane stove; what are you cooking with?
 Here are some cookware and cooking accessories that I think anyone traveling or living in a camper van should have: